hwf1324/nvda/readme.md

 # NVDA

-NVDA (Non Visual Desktop Access)是一款免费，开源的Microsoft Windows屏幕阅读器。<!--NVDA (NonVisual Desktop Access) is a free, open source screen reader for Microsoft Windows.-->
+NVDA（Non Visual Desktop Access）是一款免费，开源的 Microsoft Windows 屏幕阅读器。<!-- NVDA (NonVisual Desktop Access) is a free, open source screen reader for Microsoft Windows. -->
 It is developed by NV Access in collaboration with a global community of contributors.
 To learn more about NVDA or download a copy, visit the main [NV Access](http://www.nvaccess.org/) website.